vchan-in/fvb/README.md

 6. Build the source by running `make install`
 7. Start the backend development server `make dev-backend`
 8. Start the client development server,

     * Web Application: `make dev-client`
     * Android Studios: `make dev-client-android`
-    * IOS XCode: - [ ] ToDo
+    * IOS XCode: ToDo
-    * Desktop Application: - [ ] ToDo
+    * Desktop Application: ToDo

 ### Docker Container
-1. Create .env file from template.env file.
+1. Create `.env` file from `template.env` file.
 1. Install [Docker](https://www.docker.com)
-2. Build and run the project using `make build-docker` and followed by `make build-docker-up`
+2. Build and run the project using `make docker-build` and followed by `make docker-up`
 3. Browse to http://localhost:8080 (on macOS and Windows browse to http://192.168.99.100:8080 if you are using docker-machine instead of the native docker installation)

 ## Description